Easily ANIMATE your EMOTE with keyframes!

 Guruan

-Introduction and clarifications
+Introduction and Clarifications

 Hello!

-In this tutorial I will explain how to make basic animations for an animated emote, using keyframes.
+In this tutorial, I will explain how to make basic animations for an animated emote using keyframes.

-◦ Greeting: Hand movement and heartbeat
+◦ Hello: Hand movement and heart beat

-◦ Smug: Eyebrow movement with use of layer mask
+◦ Smug: Eyebrow movement with layer mask

-◦ Shout: Vibration
+◦ Scream: Vibration

-◦ Sleep: Moving Text
+◦ Sleep: Moving text

 For support, you can also visit my video tutorial on this Clip Studio Tip